reecetech/django_informixdb/README.rst

 Configure settings.py
 ---------------------

-Django’s settings.py require the following format to connect to an Informix database:
+Django’s settings.py uses the following to connect to an Informix database:

 .. code-block:: python